-An industrial scale pilot machine for single sided vacuum coating of Lithium onto rolls of materials 340 mm wide was built some years ago and has coated Lithium onto many different substrates, from Polyolefin films to copper foils.
-To expand the design possibilities of metallic Lithium anodes, another, more complex machine has recently begun producing experimental and pilot materials.
-This new machine can coat Lithium onto polymer and foil webs of 150 mm width.
-In addition it can perform in-vacuum laminations and both single side and double side metallic Lithium coatings on selected substrates.
+An industrial scale pilot machine for single sided vacuum coating of Lithium onto rolls of materials 340 mm wide was built some years ago and has coated lithium onto many different substrates, from polyolefin films to copper foils.
+To expand the design possibilities of metallic lithium anodes, another, more complex machine has recently begun producing experimental and pilot materials.
+This new machine can coat lithium onto polymer and foil webs of 150 mm width.
+It can perform both single side and double side metallic lithium coatings on selected substrates.
 It is used to perform feasibility studies and gather design data for production machines for economically viable combinations of materials.
-It is also involved in a NIST-ATP battery program.
-Scanning Electron Micrographs of the some of the Lithium surfaces produced will be discussed.
-Successful experiments depositing lithium layers from 2 to 40 microns thick onto various polymeric films have been performed.
-Thermophysical conditions of gaseous lithium transfer from the vaporization source to the substrate were investigated.
-Design criteria for the Lithium vapor generator with minimum heat transfer are discussed.
+Scanning Electron Micrographs of the some of the lithium surfaces produced will be discussed.
+Successful experiments depositing lithium layers from 2 to 20 microns thick onto various polymeric films have been performed.
+Thermo-physical conditions of gaseous lithium transfer from the vaporization source to the substrate were investigated.
+Design criteria for the lithium vapor generator with minimum heat transfer are discussed.

-I. INTRODUCTION
+INTRODUCTION

-As we have reported in previous work1, Sidrabe has extensive experience with depositing thick metal layers onto relatively thin polymeric films.
-Using a thermo-stabilization system with a proprietary, enhanced cooling system in the deposition zone, we have produced micron thick coatings of metals (Cu, Al, Ag, Ni) and of various alloys (stainless steel, Nichrome, Monel metal, etc.) on polymers.
+As we have reported in previous work [1], Sirabe has extensive experience with depositing thick metal layers onto relatively thin polymeric films.
+Using a thermo-static system with a proprietary, enhanced cooling system in the deposition zone, we have produced micron thick coatings of metals (Cu, Al, Ag, Ni) and of various alloys (stainless steel, Nichrome, Monel metal, etc.) on polymers.
 Coatings were produced at industrial speeds and coating thicknesses of up to 2 ...
 5 microns.

 Recently interest was expressed in the deposition of active metals, including lithium, for battery anode production.
 Users' requirements are for production of thick layers of lithium (3-30 microns) on very thin polymeric films, foils and combined metal and plastic materials.
-The effects of Lithium heat of deposition on the substrate during deposition were investigated.

-The heat, transferred by lithium condensation on substrate during resistive evaporation consists of two parts: Q_k - heat transfer with deposited metal and Q_l - heat transfer by radiation from the heated evaporation device surfaces.
+The heat transferred by lithium condensation on substrate during resistive evaporation consists of two parts: $Q_k$ - heat transfer with deposited metal and $Q_l$ - heat transfer by radiation from the heated evaporation device surfaces.